aronsonben/discocat/README.md

 ## Development

-**The current implementation requires *three(!!!) servers!*** You must run the Flask app from `app.py` *and* the [Spotify-Monthly-Listeners-API](https://github.com/toluooshy/Spotify-Monthly-Listeners-API) from `Spotify-Monthly-Listeners-API/main.py`, each running on ports 5000 and 8000s respectively.
-Newly added in late April 2024, you must now also run `npm run dev` to start the frontend of the Vite app.

-My next task is looking to merge these before I dive much deeper in development.
+Yay, we no longer need three servers.
+The Flask api has been merged with the [Spotify-Monthly-Listeners-API](https://github.com/toluooshy/Spotify-Monthly-Listeners-API) and converted to use [FastAPI](https://fastapi.tiangolo.com/#run-it), which is basically a newer version of a Python-based web framework for building APIs.
+Below are the steps to start both development servers.

-Also, don't forget to **add the environment variables in `.env` to your dev environment!**
+*Note: Don't forget to add environment variables to your coding environment from `.env`*

-### How to Start
+**Start Backend Server:**

-(From the `/api` directory)
+From the `/api` directory, run:
-In one terminal, run:

 `. .venv/Scripts/activate`
-`flask --app api run --debug`

-(From the `/api/Spotify-Monthly-Listeners-API` directory) In another, run:

-`. .venv/Scripts/activate`
-`uvicorn main:spapi --reload`

-(From the top-level `discocatfe` directory)
-In yet another, run:
+Then, once the virtual environment has been started, run:

+`fastapi dev discopapi.py`

+**Start Frontend Server:**
+In another terminal, from the top level `discocat` directory, run:

 `npm run dev`

 ### Deployment Notes
 *For keeping track of how deployment process is being implemented.*